 However, only a few travelers take the time to stop by to explore Koh Mook itself.
 The island situated in the Andaman Sea just off the mainland of the Trang Province which makes it an epic stop on a Thailand island hopping itinerary.

 If you want to experience a typical Thai village lifestyle, white beaches all by your self and excellent snorkeling, you should spend some time on Koh Mook.
+You will not regret adding this little paradise to your Thailand bucket list.

 The island is just big enough to rent a bike or a scooter to explore the inland and beaches on the other sides of the island.
 To explore Emerald Cave before the tourists come you can rent a kayak and go early in the morning at sunrise.
 Emerald Cave is an absolutely breathtaking place to go.
 It requires that you either swim or kayak the 80 meters through the mountain until you get to an opening with a small beach surrounded by high cliff walls.